george-hawkins/snippets/j-link-edu-mini.md

   </tr>
 </table>

 The two valid options are the ones where red wire is at top, i.e. the red wire of the cable should be just below the "J-Link" that you see top-left on the debugger.
 The only page I found that mentioned the red wire, and where it should be, was this [one](https://wspublishing.net/articles/j-link-edu-mini-metro-m0-express/) from wspublishing.net but once you know what the pins are for (see below) it's easy enough to verify this using a multimeter in continuity mode.
+If things still aren't clear take a look at the photos on the wspublishing.net page or at the photos down below.

 Then connecting the other end to your dev board is easy _if_ it has an SWD header like this: